 Deer Hollow Campground

-Close to Terrace and Lone Pine Pizza, this tiny, single loop campground is very compact and popular with RVs, many of which appear to be long-term residents.
+Close to Terrace and Lone Pine Pizza, this tiny, single loop campground is very compact, tenting only, non-electrified sites.
+Good choice for a smaller camping area.

 This huge campground is usually one of the last to fill up.
 They have a good range of different sites catering to both tents and RVs but it is quite far from the lake, which is fine if you plan to drive or bike but not ideal if you want to walk back and forth.
 On the other hand, it is very close to the observatory and dark sky viewpoints if you are hoping to do a little stargazing.